VictoriaRaven/Translator-Language-Dictionary-App/README.md

   - History logging and export
   - A Tkinter-based GUI
   - Admin and data-management tools
-      - The project emphasizes **clean architecture, modularity, abstraction, and error-resistant design**, aligning with core CS50 principles.
+      - The project emphasizes clean architecture, modularity, abstraction, and error-resistant design, aligning with core CS50 principles.

 ## 🖥️ Features
 #### ✔ Offline Dictionary Translation